This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Using a Pressing Cloth

-Choose cotton or linen cloth material, about the size of your jute piece.
+For best heat resistance, pick cotton or linen cloth materials, matching the size of your jute piece.

 Ironing Jute Fabric Safely